Long-Term Incentive Plan definition

 Long-Term Incentive Plan or “LTIP” means a plan providing compensation intended to motivate performance over a period greater than one financial year.
 LTIPs do not include option or SAR plans or plans for compensation through shares or units that are subject to restrictions on resale;

-Long-Term Incentive Plan means the Company’s 2005 Long-Term Incentive Plan or other long-term incentive plan of the Company pursuant to which Executive receives Equity Based Awards, as in effect from time to time.
+Long-Term Incentive Plan means the plan designated by the Company as the Company’s Long-Term Incentive Plan pursuant to which Executive receives Equity Based Awards, as in effect and as amended from time to time.

 Long-Term Incentive Plan or “LTIP” means the American Electric Power System Long-Term Incentive Plan, as amended from time to time, including any successor plan or plans.
 The LTIP that is in effect as of the date this Plan is executed is entitled the “Amended and Restated American Electric Power System Long-Term Incentive Plan – Approved by Shareholders April 26, 2005 (as amended through December 12, 2007)”